Article

 Both automatic and manual campaigns have different targeting options within them.
 In an automatic targeting campaign, the targeting options are as follows: Close match, Loose match, Substitutes, and Complements.

 In a manual campaign, you don’t have these targeting options.
-Instead, you can target the keywords of your competitors’ products.
+Instead, you can target keywords of your competitors’ products.

 RoAS by product price

-Yes, your product’s price also has an impact on your RoAS!
-We’ve found that the $21-$30 price point yields the greatest returns on ad spend.
 This could be the case because it’s easier for a customer to make an impulse purchase for a lower-priced product versus a higher-priced product.
+Still, we believe that the $21-$30 price range is the sweet spot.

-A higher-priced product does not always mean greater returns as it may take more ad clicks to convert a sale.
+A higher-priced product does not always mean greater returns, as it may take more ad clicks to convert a sale.
 Not every customer is willing to spend money on products that cost over $30.

-What is considered a good RoAS on Amazon?
+What is a good RoAS on Amazon?

 If you have a small profit margin, you’re going to need a higher RoAS for your ads to be profitable.
 If you have a high-profit margin product, you can achieve a profit with a lower RoAS.